Carlyn Patterson Gentile, MD, PhD

 Affiliate Research Scientist

-Dr. Patterson Gentile is an Attending Physician in the Division of Neurology at Children's Hospital of Philadelphia (CHOP) and an Affiliate Research Scientist at the Center for Injury Research and Prevention at CHOP.
+Dr. Patterson Gentile is an Attending Physician in the Pediatric Headache Program of the Division of Neurology at Children's Hospital of Philadelphia (CHOP), an Assistant Professor of Neurology and Pediatrics at the University of Pennsylvania Perelman School of Medicine, and an Affiliate Research Scientist at the Center for Injury Research and Prevention at CHOP.

 Share

-Dr. Patterson Gentile's research focuses on exploring biomarkers to identify children and adolescents at risk for developing chronic post-traumatic headache following concussion, which is associated with prolonged recovery, to allow for earlier intervention.
+Dr. Patterson Gentile's research focuses on improving care for youth with post-traumatic headache.
+Specifically, she is exploring biomarkers to identify children and adolescents at risk for developing chronic post-traumatic headache following concussion, which is associated with prolonged recovery, to allow for earlier intervention.
 She is interested in understanding the symptomatic and pathophysiologic overlap between post-traumatic headache and migraine in the pediatric population.
-Her biomarker research includes longitudinally measuring visually-evoked potentials (VEPs) in children and adolescents following concussion who develop chronic post-traumatic headache compared to those who recover.
-Dr. Patterson Gentile is also interested in measuring calcitonin gene-related peptide (CGRP), an inflammatory neuropeptide that is important in migraine pathogenesis, following concussion.
+Her biomarker research includes longitudinally measuring visual and blood biomarkers in children and adolescents following concussion who develop chronic post-traumatic headache compared to those who recover.
+Clinically, Dr. Patterson Gentile sees youth with prolonged post-traumatic headache as part of the Minds Matter Concussion Program.

 BA, Hamilton College (Neuroscience), 2006